 Our staff is working hard to finalize our first round of virtual programs for you.
 Please check back and watch our social media channels (Facebook, Instagram, Twitter and YouTube) for updates!

 We are all feeling isolated and trying to cope with the current crisis.
-We also know that especially during this stressful time access to nature through our local pars and green spaces offers important health benefits, both physical and mental.
+We also know that especially during this stressful time access to nature through our local parks and green spaces offers important health benefits, both physical and mental.
 That means that we all must follow public health guidance and practice physical distancing so that these spaces will continue to be accessible.
 Please adhere to these tips when you visit a park, go for a walk or take a bike ride!